 The Company's financial statements have been prepared in accordance with accounting principles generally accepted in the United States (U.S. GAAP).
 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
-Significant items subject to such estimates include: revenue recognition; the estimation of the fair value of goodwill and other intangible assets; fair value of stock options; income tax uncertainties, including a valuation allowance for deferred tax assets; warrant liabilities; and contingencies.
+Significant items subject to such estimates include: revenue recognition; the estimation of the fair value of goodwill and other intangible assets pursuant to the Company's annual impairment analysis; fair value of stock options; income tax uncertainties, including a valuation allowance for deferred tax assets; fair value of warrant liabilities; leases, including the estimated incremental borrowing rates; and contingencies.
 The Company bases these estimates on historical and anticipated results, trends, and various other assumptions that the Company believes are reasonable under the circumstances, including assumptions as to future events.
 These estimates form the basis for making judgments about the carrying values of assets and liabilities and recognized revenue and expenses that are not readily apparent from other sources.
 Actual results could differ from those estimates and assumptions.